DoSomething/communal-docs/Incidents/INCIDENT_PLAYBOOK.md

 3. What does the alert say?
 Can you reproduce the problem yourself?
 [Leave a note](#incident-notes) on the incident in PagerDuty.
 4. Is this something that affects the "core user flow" (registering a new account, signing up for a campaign, and submitting a post)?
 Try re-running [this Ghost Inspector test](https://app.ghostinspector.com/tests/5c4a1efd638e692a23208132) or testing yourself via an incognito browser.
     1. If things truly are broken, keep going down this checklist.
 We'll figure it out!
-    2. If not, ["snooze" the incident](https://support.pagerduty.com/docs/editing-incidents#section-snooze-an-incident) and we can look into more on the next business day.
+    2. If not, [**Snooze** the incident](https://support.pagerduty.com/docs/editing-incidents#section-snooze-an-incident) and we can look into more on the next business day.

 Alright, so we know things are a lil' wonky.
 Let's see if we can find out why: